Technology

 Step 3: Data Handling & Visualization

 Great AI starts with great data.
-Learn how to clean, transform, and explore datasets to uncover patterns and issues before modeling.
+Learn how to clean, transform, and explore datasets to uncover patterns and issues before modeling, because even powerful models cannot fix a bad dataset.

 • Pandas: dataframes, filtering, grouping, joins.